KhelaHobe/Backend/README.md

 `pytest UnitTests/`

-## Code lint
+## Coding standard
-We will use pylint 2.3.
-[PEP8](https://www.python.org/dev/peps/pep-0008/) guide will be followed.
+We will follow [PEP8](https://www.python.org/dev/peps/pep-0008/) guide and use pylint 2.3 to make sure style guide is being followed.
 Source folder contains sample.py which contains example of PEP8 style python codes.
 Code linting can be performed as following

 `pylint Source/`